-A pleurodesis is a surgical procedure used to treat pleural effusion in mesothelioma patients.
-It is not a curative treatment, but rather an approach that is recommended when symptoms like chest pain and shortness of breath are causing discomfort.
+A pleurodesis is a surgical procedure used to treat and prevent pleural effusion.
+It is recommended to pleural mesothelioma patients when symptoms, such as chest pain and shortness of breath, cause discomfort.

 Pleural effusion is the buildup of excess fluid in the pleural space, the space between the visceral lining and parietal lining of the lungs.
 The goal of a pleurodesis is to eliminate the pleural space so that fluid can no longer accumulate.

-Considered the best palliative treatment (which aims to ease symptoms rather than cure) for pleural effusions, this common procedure for mesothelioma patients is usually performed in a hospital and calls for a three- to five-day stay.
-The treatment is considered more effective than a thoracentesis, which drains the fluid of pleural effusions but does not close the pleural space and thus allows reaccumulation of fluid.
+Considered the best palliative treatment (which aims to ease symptoms rather than cure disease) for pleural effusions, this common procedure for mesothelioma patients is usually performed in a hospital and calls for a three- to seven-day stay.
+The treatment is considered more effective than a thoracentesis, which drains the fluid of pleural effusions but does not close the pleural space, and thus allows accumulation of fluid.

 Get help connecting with the nation's top mesothelioma doctors who perform the pleurodesis procedure.